 Though the readout parameters are synchronized to frame boundaries, an update of multiple registers can still lead to a transient effect in the subsequent images, as some configurations require multiple register uploads.
 For example, to reconfigure the exposure time in master global mode, both the fr length and exposure registers need to be updated.
-Internally, the sensor synchronizes these configurations to frame boundaries, but it is still possible that the reconfiguration of multiple registers spans over two or even more frames.
-To avoid inconsistent combinations, freeze the active settings while altering the SPI registers by disabling synchronization for the corresponding functionality before reconfiguration.
+Internally, the sensor synchronizes these configurations to frame boundaries, but it is still possible that the re-configuration of multiple registers spans over two or even more frames.
+To avoid inconsistent combinations, freeze the active settings while altering the SPI registers by disabling synchronization the corresponding for functionality before re-configuration.
 When all registers are uploaded, re-enable the synchronization.
 The sensor's sequencer then updates its active set of registers and uses them for the coming frames.
 The freezing of the active set of registers can be programmed in the sync_configuration registers, which can be found at the SPI address 206.

-Figure 13 shows a re-configuration that does not use the sync_configuration option.
+Figure 14 shows a re-configuration that does not use the sync_configuration option.
 As depicted, new SPI configurations are synchronized to frame boundaries.